Trident (UK nuclear programme): Negotiations

 The Cabinet Secretary, Sir John Hunt briefed Cabinet on Polaris on 28 November 1977, noting that a possible successor might take up to 15 years to bring into service, depending on the nature of system chosen, and whether it was to be developed by the UK, or in collaboration with France or the US.
 With the recent experience of Chevaline in mind, the option of a purely British project was rejected.
 A study of the options was commissioned in February 1978 from a group chaired by the Deputy Under-Secretary of State at the Foreign Office, Sir Antony Duff, with the Chief Scientific Adviser to the Ministry of Defence, Sir Ronald Mason.
 The Duff-Mason Report was delivered to the Prime Minister, James Callaghan, in parts on 11 and 15 December.
 It recommended the purchase of the American Trident I C-4 missile then in service with the US Navy.
-The C-4 had multiple independently targetable re-entry vehicle (MIRV) capability, which was needed to overcome the Soviet ABM defences.
+The C-4 had multiple independently targetable reentry vehicle (MIRV) capability, which was needed to overcome the Soviet ABM defences.

 Callaghan approached President Jimmy Carter in January 1979, who responded positively, but did not commit.
 The Carter administration's main priority was the SALT II Agreement with the Soviet Union, which limited nuclear weapons stockpiles.
 It was signed on 18 June 1979, but Carter faced an uphill battle to secure its ratification by the US Senate.
 MIRV technology had proved to be a major loophole in the 1972 SALT I Agreement, which limited numbers of missiles but not warheads.
 During the SALT II negotiations the US had resisted Soviet proposals to include the British and French nuclear forces in the agreement, but there were concerns that supplying MIRV technology to the UK would be seen by the Soviets as violating the spirit of the non-circumvention clause in SALT II.

-Callaghan was succeeded by Margaret Thatcher after the general election on 3 May 1979, and she discussed the issue with Carter in October, who agreed to supply C-4, but he asked that the UK delay a formal request until December in order that he could get SALT II ratified beforehand.
+Callaghan was succeeded by Margaret Thatcher following the general election on 3 May 1979, and she discussed the issue with Carter in October, who agreed to supply C-4, but he asked that the UK delay a formal request until December in order that he could get SALT II ratified beforehand.
 In the meantime, the MDA, without which the UK would not be able to access US nuclear weapons technology, was renewed for five more years on 5 December, and the MISC 7 cabinet committee formally approved the decision to purchase C-4 the following day.
 When Thatcher met with Carter again on 17 December, he still asked for more time, but the Soviet invasion of Afghanistan on 24 December ended all hope of Senate ratification of SALT II, clearing the way for the sale to proceed.